Revisions seek to bring Japan's archaic sex crime laws into modern era | The Japan Times

 The Justice Ministry seeks to expand the definition of rape, which has traditionally been interpreted as vaginal intercourse, to include anal and oral sex, thereby recognizing the possibility that men can also be victims.

-In fact, the ministry even wants to remove the term rape, or gokan in Japanese, altogether from the legislation, replacing it with a more inclusive “forced sexual intercourse,” or kyosei seiko.
+In fact, the ministry even wants to remove the term rape, or gokan in Japanese, altogether from the legislation, replacing it with a more inclusive “forced sexual intercourse” (kyosei seiko).

-To enforce a stricter crackdown on sex offenders, the ministry is looking to make crimes such as rape and indecent assault prosecutable even if a victim doesn’t press charges, as well as increasing the minimum sentence for rapists from three to five years.
+To enforce a stricter crackdown on sex offenders, the ministry is looking to make crimes such as rape and indecent assault prosecutable even if a victim doesn’t press charges, as well as increasing the minimum sentence for rapists from the current three to five years.

-In what has been hailed as a significant step forward, the proposed legal revision also would establish a new penalty against sex abuse committed by those who have used their “guardianship” to take advantage of children aged under 18, such as parents.
+In what has been hailed as a significant step forward, the proposed legal revision also would establish a new penalty against sex abuse committed by those who have used their “guardianship,” such as parents, to take advantage of children aged under 18.

 How would expanding the definition of rape affect sex crime cases?